elantion/getUriQuery/README.md

 # getUriQuery
-a function use for getting uri query
+A function used for getting uri query